MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/hint-help-error.md

 ---
 layout: entry
-title:  "Hint, help, or error"
+title:  "Hint, Help, or Error"
 description: "How to code and test accessible Hint, help, or error messages for the Web"
 categories: form